How to: Go To a Line of Code

 On the Edit menu, click Go To.

-In Line number, type a number within the allowable range and click OK.
+In Line number, enter a number within the allowable range and click OK.

-The insertion point moves to the beginning of the line that has that number.
+The insertion point moves to the beginning of the line entered.